-Terrorist Attack In Sweden: ISIS Sympathizers Use Truck To Mow Down European Shoppers [VIDEO]
+Terrorist Attack In Sweden: ISIS Sympathizers Use Truck To Mow Down European Shoppers [Video]

 They arrested one man from Uzbekistan who had been living in Sweden for several years, but was denied residency due to having sympathies for terrorist groups.
 Another man was arrested later that night.

 This terrorist attack comes 16 days after a similar attack in London that killed five.
-12 people died in a terrorist truck attack in Berlin, Germany last December.
-Nice, France also experienced a similar terrorist attack over the summer when a truck drove into a crowd and killed 86 people.
+Twelve people died in a terrorist truck attack in Berlin, Germany, last December.
+Nice, France, also experienced a similar terrorist attack over the summer when a truck drove into a crowd and killed 86 people.